 Mostly yes.
 While (as of 2016) there is no browser that fully implements the whole HTML5 feature set, most of the common ones do implement a large part of it.
 So as long as your users are not stuck with very old versions of (now-defunct) Internet Explorer, you should be fine in most scenarios.

 Also, note that browser support actually evolves with time not only because of the quick pace at which browsers release new versions, but also because the specification itself is still work in progress.

 In theory, yes.
 XHTML5 is just HTML5 served with:

-Be careful though: the difference between HTML5 and XHTML5 is the content type and only the content type, because an XML-formed HTML5 document is in fact a perfectly valid HTML5 document.
+Also, note that the difference between HTML5 and XHTML5 is the content type and only the content type, because an XML-well-formed HTML5 document is in fact a perfectly valid HTML5 document.
 This is quite different to the relation between HTML4 and XHTML 1.0/1.1, which were incompatible languages.